 How can heart healthy eating help prevent heart disease?

-What foods do I need to eat more of?
+What foods do I eat?

-To help increase your intake of vegetables and fruit:
+To increase your vegetables and fruit:

 - include a fruit or vegetable at breakfast;